Mercedes-Benz M271 engine: KE16 ML (271.910)

-DE18LA (M271Evo, 271.8XX)
+DE18 LA (M271Evo, 271.8XX)

 This is the last version of M271 engine family.
-Dimensions are the same as E18ML and DE18ML, but the supercharger has been replaced with a turbocharger; like the DE18ML it uses the CGI (Stratified Charged Gasoline Injection) gasoline direct injection.
+Dimensions are the same as E18 ML and DE18 ML, but the supercharger has been replaced with a turbocharger; like the DE18 ML it uses the CGI (Stratified Charged Gasoline Injection) gasoline direct injection.
 Output ranges from 156 PS at 5200 rpm to 204 PS at 5500 rpm.